Bernard Harrison (zoologist): Early life

+Career

-On 2 July 2002, he announced his resignation which was accepted by his current Chairman Dr Kwa Soon Bee.
-He was succeeded by Singapore Tourism Board marketing director Asad Shiraz.
+Harrison became the executive director of the Singapore Zoo in 1981.
+In 1994, he founded the Night Safari—the first of its kind.
+On 2 July 2002, he announced his resignation, and was succeeded by Singapore Tourism Board marketing director Asad Shiraz.
 During Harrison's tenure, the Singapore Zoo saw record-breaking attendance; according to the BBC, it became "one of the most successful in Asia with its open concept of animal display."
 In an interview with The Straits Times, he described the last couple of years at the zoo as "pretty bloody boring".
 The Straits Times writer Yong Hui Mien described Harrison as "Singapore's Doctor Dolittle", although the zoo's celebrity orangutan Ah Meng reportedly disliked him.

-The Zoo and Night Safari also won numerous awards both locally and regionally. and ranked in the top 10 best zoos worldwide in Trip Advisor.

 Harrison opined that a majority of zoos worldwide were mismanaged: "If I could, I would shut down 90% of the 10,000 zoos in the world.
 The world is full of horrible stink holes that call themselves zoos."
 A biography of Harrison, written by Singapore Management University English literature professor Kirpal Singh and titled Naked Ape, Naked Boss, was published in 2014.

 Personal life

-In his thirties, Harrison wrote a novel titled Malacca and Beyond to Catch Me a Star (Media Masters 1983 and 2002), as well as an unpublished poetry anthology whose working title was No Leaf Unturned.
-In 1997, Harrison separated from his second wife, landscape gardener Nazli; He attributed the failure of their ten-year marriage to his working long hours at the zoo.
-Harrison has two children with Nazli, a daughter Sharda Maxine and a son Sean Leonard Harrison.
-In 2002, he married corporate trainer Tina Lim, with whom he established the zoo design consultancy Bernard Harrison & Friends Ltd.
+In his thirties, Harrison wrote a novel titled Malacca And Beyond (Media Masters), as well as an unpublished poetry anthology whose working title was No Leaf Unturned.
+In 1997, Harrison separated from his second wife, landscape gardener Nazli; he attributed the failure of their ten-year marriage to his working long hours at the zoo.
+In 2002, he married former corporate trainer Tina Lim, with whom he established the zoo design consultancy Bernard Harrison & Friends.
+Harrison has two children, both from his second marriage.